rossinthecloud/rossinthecloud.github.io/_posts/2020-02-09-WVD-Teams-Installationhasfailed.md

 ![Install Error]({{ site.baseurl }}/assets/img/blog/2020-02-09-WVD-Teams-Installationhasfailed/error.jpg)

-This is because the the installer looks for the presence of Citrix or VMWare VDI components by looking up the following registry keys
+This is because the installer looks for the presence of Citrix or VMWare VDI components by looking up the following registry keys

 > HKLM\Software\Citrix\PortICA

 > HKLM\Software\VMware,Inc.\VMware VDM\Agent

-Create one of these registry keys and then run the installation using this command.
+Create one of these registry keys then run the installation using this command.

 > msiexec /i "path_to_msi" ALLUSER=1